juju/docs/src/en/reference-constraints.md

 - mem

-    Minimum number of megabytes of RAM that must be available to a service unit.
+    Minimum number of megabytes of RAM that must be available to a application unit.
 An optional suffix of M/G/T/P indicates the value is mega-/giga-/tera-/peta- bytes.

 - root-disk

-    Minimum amount of of disk space on the root drive on each service unit.
+    Minimum amount of of disk space on the root drive on each application unit.
 The value is megabytes unless an optional suffix of M/G/T/P is used per the `mem` constraint.
 Additional storage that may be attached separately does not count towards this value.

 - tags